 This one-day course draws on a combination of legal principles, guidance and practical experience, as it follows the journey of a young person with anorexia nervosa through the psychiatric system.
-With a focus firmly on the law and legal theory surrounding each step of the admission and treatment process, delegates will further develop their own approach to their professional roles in assisting patients to recover and take responsibility for their own care and treatment.
+With a focus firmly on the law and legal theory surrounding each step of the admission and treatment process, you will develop your own approach to your profession in assisting patients to recover and take responsibility for their own care and treatment.